Ajaynano/api-webserver/README.md

 # how to access the application
 1. we are using Nodeport we can directly access the app with localhost:nodeport/api/products
 2. if we use ingress controller we can use localhost:80/api/products

+# to configure the cluster you need to use the nodeport ip and port 80 to set up the datasource